 The LI GIS in Action

 The LI GIS contains an extensive database for exploration.
-It has an interactive base map that displays relative breast cancer incidence by ZIP Code, on which users can overlay relevant exposure data.
-For example, data can be displayed on inactive and active hazardous waste sites and on exposure to pesticides, insecticides, fungicides, and herbicides across different water systems.
-This interactive capability enables users to visualize disease rates and clusters and spatiotemporal trends, and to examine possible relationships between exposures coinciding with disease incidence.
+It has a map that displays relative breast cancer incidence by ZIP Code, along with others that overlay relevant exposure data.
+For example, data is displayed on inactive and active hazardous waste sites and on exposure to pesticides, insecticides, fungicides, and herbicides across different water systems.
+This enables users to visualize disease rates and clusters and spatiotemporal trends, and to examine possible relationships between exposures coinciding with disease incidence.

 Additionally, the LI GIS database can be explored and analyzed using standard GIS software incorporating statistical, geostatistical, and geospatial tools to:

 - Develop and test research hypotheses (i.e., statistical relationships),